-Channahon School District's curriculum is aligned to the Common Core State Standards.
-Because of the determined rigor of the Common Core, Kindergarten-8th Grade students will be provided with differentiated instruction and flexible grouping to meet their individual academic needs.
-In reading and math, K-8 students may also be identified for Early Entrance or Grade Level Acceleration.
-This is determined after a thorough analysis of assessment data including math/reading scores and a social-emotional screener.
-Additionally, a parent conference will be held to discuss the impact of grade level acceleration.
-For more information, visit our Accelerated website: https://sites.google.com/csd17.org/acceleratedlearning/home
+Channahon School District's curriculum is aligned to the Common Core State Standards, which implies an advanced curriculum in both reading and math.
+Because of the determined rigor of the Common Core, Kindergarten-8th grade students will be provided with differentiated instruction and flexible grouping to meet their individual academic needs.
+In reading and math, 7th and 8th grade students may be grouped into accelerated classrooms based on their academic scores.